Our targets

 • use of long-cycle grains and late harvest dates;

-• guarantee of a significant presence of uncultivated land;
+• ensuring a significant presence of uncultivated land;

 • prohibition of plant protection products;